Product labeling and claims

 PepsiCo's Global Labeling Policy

-PepsiCo complies with all relevant labeling laws and regulations in all markets in which our products are sold.
-As we work to provide consumers with a range of Positive Choices, we aim to have a consistent approach to nutritional labeling across the world, based on the following:
+PepsiCo’s policy is to comply with all relevant labeling laws and regulations in all markets in which its convenient food and drinks are sold.
+We comply with local labeling legislation, while aiming to have a consistent approach to nutritional labeling across the world, based on the following:

-- On the side or back of our packages (BOP label) and taking account of local legislation, PepsiCo provides nutrition information per serving, per portion and/or per 100 grams of energy (as Calories, kilocalories, or kilojoules) and on key nutrients—protein, carbohydrates, total sugars, total fat, saturated fat and sodium.
+- On the side or back of our packages (BOP), we provide nutrition information per 100 g/ml or per serving on the amount of energy (as calories, kilocalories or kilojoules) and on key nutrients — protein, carbohydrate, total sugars, total fat, saturated fat and sodium.
+We also include nutritional information for nutrients for which a health or nutrition claim is made.

 Please see our Global Labeling Policy for more information.